josephjosedev/printserver/readme.md

 2.Secondly: after downloading the file it needs to be made executable.
 To do this, the following needs to be done:
 >Open a terminal
 Browse to the Downloads folder: `cd Downloads`

 >
 Then type the following command: `sudo chmod +x hplip-*.**.**.run`(*.**.** is where the version number of the file needs to be filed in)

+>Press Enter and if required, type the user password and press Enter

+>The HPLIP driver is now executable.
+Keep the terminal open.

+>**Do not switch on the printer during the installation procedure!!!
+If the printer is switched on, make sure it is switched off before starting the installation procedure.**